 What is a cookie?

-which is a security feature that lets us know that you're using your own computer.
+cookie, which is a security feature that lets us know that you are using your own computer.

 How is MultiKey more secure?